timothyleung/timothyleung.github.io/_posts/2015-04-22-OSCP-review.markdown

 layout: post
 title:  "Offensive Security Certified Professional (OSCP) Review"
 date:   2015-04-22 15:04:00
-categories:
+categories: Computer Security
 ---

-I have spent few months working on OSCP and finally I got it.
-I reckon this is not easy at all and you need to know how to learn by yourself.
+I got my OSCP finally after spending few months on it.
+I reckon this is not easy at all and most importantly you need to know how to learn by yourself.

 I do not have a sound background on penteration testing and most of the things are new to me.
 I was studying in university at the time I was doing this course.
 This course really take tonnes of focusing time.
 It will be really tough if you have a full time job or a full time student.
 Prepare to be no social life if you have a similar background as me.